 Both of these treks are considered to be moderately difficult.
 Anyone with appropriate training and proper guidance will be able to complete these treks.

 Everest Base Camp trek requires more strength training to complete than Annapurna Base Camp as the altitude of EBC is higher.
 And you will spend more days trekking in EBC.

-The culture of EBC and ABC are different.
-Everest region is full of Sherpas who practise Tibetan Buddhism whereas the Annapurna region is a mixture of Gurung, Thakali and Manangba people.
+The culture of EBC and ABC is different.
+Everest region is full of Sherpas who practice Tibetan Buddhism whereas the Annapurna region is a mixture of Gurung, Thakali, and Manangba people.

 During the ABC trek, you will encounter villages that are a mixture of people across various faiths such as Hinduism as well as Buddhism.
 Places along ABC trek are culturally as well as religiously diverse.

 If you have little or no trekking experience, ABC might be more suitable for you.
-The altitude of the places along the trek are lower and the whole trip is smaller in duration.
-This might be the reason why some people claim that ABC trek is a must do for EBC.
+The altitude of the places along the trek is lower and the whole trip is smaller in duration.
+This might be the reason why some people claim that the ABC trek is a must-do for EBC.

 But with appropriate training and planning, there is no reason why you can’t take on the EBC trek as well.
 Just look at the factors mentioned above, weigh them in, and decide which awesome trek you want to be a part of.